Improving 3D Gaussian Splatting Compression by Scene-Adaptive Lattice Vector Quantization: Experiment

 \subsection{Performance gain from SALVQ over USQ}

-We conducted comprehensive experiments to evaluate the effectiveness of our proposed SALVQ approach.
-Specifically, we integrated the proposed SALVQ into three existing architectures: HAC~\cite{chen2024hac}, HAC++~\cite{chen2025hac++}, and ContextGS~\cite{wang2024contextgs}.
-These three baselines cover different design choices in the use of context models, including hyperprior-only, channel-wise autoregressive, and checkerboard-like spatial autoregressive models, respectively.
-For reproducibility, we evaluate only baselines with stable, publicly available code.
-Accordingly, we exclude HEMGS~\cite{liu2024hemgs} (no released code) and CAT-3DGS~\cite{zhan2025catdgs} (issues in the current public release that prevent a reliable evaluation).
-Notably, both CAT-3DGS and HAC++ employ channel-wise autoregressive entropy models; our extensive results on HAC++ therefore already characterize SALVQ's behavior for this design family.
-We will include these additional baselines once stable, accessible implementations are available.

-As shown in Fig.~\ref{fig:RD_curves}, the proposed SALVQ consistently improves the R-D performance across all architectures on all three datasets.
-Tab.~\ref{tab:lvq_bd_rate} quantifies these benefits: at the same distortion level, integrating SALVQ helps reduce the memory footprint, with average savings ranging from 4.55\% in the worst case to 16.16\% in the best.
+As shown in Fig.~\ref{fig:RD_curves}, the proposed SALVQ consistently improves the R-D performance over the USQ baseline across all architectures on all three datasets.
+Tab.~\ref{tab:lvq_bd_rate} further quantifies these gains: at the same distortion level, replacing USQ with SALVQ reduces the memory footprint, with average savings ranging from 4.55\% to 16.16\% across different architecture--dataset combinations.
+In addition, the two enhanced SALVQ extensions, namely FS-SALVQ and Sp-SALVQ, further improve upon the default SALVQ and achieve larger gains over the USQ baseline.

 To highlight the benefit of scene-adaptive LVQ over a fixed lattice quantizer (such as one built with the $E_8$ lattice), we form a reference baseline by reducing the latent dimension from 50 to 48 and replacing USQ with a product $E_8$ lattice quantizer.
 As shown in Fig.~\ref{fig:RD_curves} and Tab.~\ref{tab:lvq_bd_rate}, our SALVQ consistently outperforms this fixed-lattice baseline.
 This is primarily because a fixed lattice quantizer is designed under the assumption of a uniform, scene-invariant latent distribution, which often does not align with the actual distribution of the latent features in each specific scene.
 Unlike generalizable compression, 3DGS compression is scene-specific; learning the lattice basis per scene can better align the quantizer with the true source statistics and significantly improve R-D performance.

-Moreover, Fig.~\ref{fig:RD_curves} and Tab.~\ref{tab:lvq_bd_rate} show that pairing SALVQ with a less powerful entropy model such as HAC~\cite{chen2024hac} yields larger gains than doing so with stronger models like HAC++~\cite{chen2025hac++} and ContextGS~\cite{wang2024contextgs}.
-This is expected: when the entropy model has limited capacity to capture correlations, a more sophisticated quantizer can compensate by capturing correlation in the quantization stage and improving space-filling efficiency.
-Consequently, SALVQ is well suited for compression models without autoregressive priors, offering strong R-D performance while keeping coding latency low.

 We report per-scene results of pairing our SALVQ approach with existing 3DGS compression architectures, evaluated across multiple fidelity metrics (PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}) on three datasets.
 Detailed results are provided in the supplementary material.